srangdal/kohana_couchbase/README.md

-# Kohana PHP Couchbase Session Adapter
+# Kohana Couchbase Session Adapter
  A session adapter for kohana framework which stores sessions in couchbase.

 #Steps